letizialicitra/Informatique_Graphique/README.md

 The Lambertian lighting model describes how surfaces reflect light uniformly in all directions, regardless of the observer's viewpoint.
 A Lambertian surface is one that exhibits diffuse reflection, scattering light equally in all directions.

 To achieve this, it's crucial to compute the pixel intensity when an intersection occurs.
 This involves considering the albedo (representing the object's color) and the light intensity, initially set at $2 \times 10^6$.
 Additionally, we compute the diffuse reflection using the formula:
 $$
 \text{std::max}\left(0, \frac{\langle \mathbf{N}, (\text{position\_light} - \mathbf{P}) \rangle}{\| \text{position\_light} - \mathbf{P} \| ^2}\right)
 $$

-where $\mathbf{N}$ is the surface normal, $\mathbf{P}$ is the intersection point, and $\text{position_light}$ is the position of the light source.
+where $\mathbf{N}$ is the surface normal, $\mathbf{P}$ is the intersection point, and ${position\_light}$ is the position of the light source.
 This formula ensures that negative values are clamped to zero, and it accounts for the angle between the surface normal and the vector from the intersection point to the light source position.

 For further lighting computation, we also need to determine the unit normal $\mathbf{N}$ at $P$, which can be calculated as $\mathbf{N} = \dfrac{P - C}{\|P - C\|}$.